Practical guidebooks for the more adventurous traveller.

 Using this guide

-Contents | Introduction | About the coast path | Planning your walk | Using this guide | Sample route guide - Newquay to Crantock
+Contents | Introduction | About the coast path | Planning your walk | Using this guide | Sample route guide: Bude to Crackington Haven

 The trail guide and maps have not been divided into rigid daily stages since people walk at different speeds and have different interests.
-The route summaries below describe the trail between significant places and are written as if walking the coast path from Bude to Falmouth.
+The route summaries below describe the trail between significant places and are written as if walking the coast path from Bude to Plymouth.
 To enable you to plan your own itinerary, practical information is presented clearly on the trail maps.
 This includes walking times, all places to stay, camp and eat, as well as shops where you can buy supplies.
 Further service details are given in the text under the entry for each place.

 TRAIL MAPS